Predictions for the Property Management Industry

 Because residents expect a future with more tech amenities and greater service, retaining top talent has become increasingly important in the property management industry.
 To that end, employees expect better compensation and training in order to provide and engage with advanced technology for residents and go the extra mile every day.

-How will you stay ahead of the competition in 2017?
+How will you stay ahead of the competition?